uvarc/rc-website/content/userinfo/ivy.md

-Prices for the Domino Data Lab and Hadoop/Spark environments are TBD.
+Prices for the Domino Data Lab and Apache Spark environments are TBD.

 # Connecting and Signing In